 Anja C. Roden, M.D.

 Anja C. Roden, M.D., studied medicine at the Humboldt University of Berlin and at the Technical University of Dresden in Germany.
-After her residency in general surgery and research training in cancer immunology, Dr. Roden completed a residency in anatomic and clinical pathology at Mayo Clinic in Rochester, Minn.
+After her residency in general surgery and research training in cancer immunology, Dr. Roden completed a residency in anatomic and clinical pathology at Mayo Clinic's campus in Rochester, Minnesota.

-In 2010, Dr. Roden joined the faculty of the Department of Laboratory Medicine and Pathology at Mayo Clinic in Rochester and is a member of the Pulmonary Pathology, Lung and Heart Transplant, Frozen Section, and Autopsy working groups.
-She serves as the head of the Heart and Lung Transplant Working Group and as a member of the Surgical Pathology Fellowship Committee.
+In 2010, Dr. Roden joined the faculty of the Department of Laboratory Medicine and Pathology at Mayo Clinic's campus in Rochester and is a member of the Pulmonary Pathology, Lung and Heart Transplant, Frozen Section, and Autopsy working groups.
+She serves as the associate director of the Pulmonary Pathology Fellowship, as the head of the Heart and Lung Transplant Working Group, and as a member of the Surgical Pathology Fellowship Committee.